xraypy/xraylarch/doc/xafs_xanes.rst

  * making sure that the peaks overlap but do not exchange or become coincident.

-The XAS Viewer application helps with each of the tasks, and it is highly recommended that you start with this GUI.
+The Larix GUI application helps with each of the tasks, and it is highly recommended that you start with this GUI.
 See :ref:`larix_preedge`.